seraphgrid/TENKA_OVERKILL/README.md

 --- BASICS ---

-    C-p moves the page upwards.
+    C-p (or just p) moves the page upwards.
-    C-n moves the page downwards.
+    C-n (or just n) moves the page downwards.
     SPC opens a new tab with whatever you type in the address bar.
     C-SPC opens a link in the current tab with whatever you type in the address bar.
     C-x TAB gives you some privacy.